m0ru/bak/02_problemdescription.md

 }
 ```

-As you can see, JSON-LD allows to visually represent the nesting (`need:ow14asq0gqsb won:is _:b3`) and to define prefixes (in the `@context`).
+As can be seen above, JSON-LD allows to visually represent the nesting (`need:ow14asq0gqsb won:is _:b3`) and to define prefixes (in the `@context`).
 Together this allows to avoid redundancies.
 The other serialization-formats are similar in this regard (and are used between other services in the Web of Needs) -- see below for a turtle-serialization of the same triples:

 ``` {#fig:needttl .json}
 @prefix dc:    <http://purl.org/dc/elements/1.1/> .